 MORE FROM THE BLOG

-Andy Clancy released his debut novel in February 2018.
-We wanted to catch up with the author and find out how life had changed since the book was published.
+J.P.
+Lachs, author of An Accidental Memoir, released her debut book in March 2018.
+We decided to catch up with the author and see how life had changed since becoming an author.
 Did you always dream of becoming an author?
-I arrived as an author quite late, more precisely in my ear...read more
+Quietly so.
+I kept diaries most of...read more